keys-i/eRepo/docs/Thapar/Year3/ENC/UNC303/Assignment2.md

 ```

-### (c) Write a program to create a new file, write a user-specified string into it, and then read the contents of the file and display them.
+### (c​) Write a program to create a new file, write a user-specified string into it, and then read the contents of the file and display them.

 ```c
 /* Copyright 2024 Keys */